jirihofman/tf-aws-ecs-webserver/README.md

+This repository is a part of proof of concept for a simple application managing automated instance provisioning and deployment.

+## Terraform
-This module is used to create an AWS ECS cluster and service for the application.
+This simple module is used to create an AWS ECS cluster and service for the application.

+## GitHub Actions
+### Running Terraform
+Triggered manually or via GitHub API called from the admin application.
 ```sh
 curl -X POST \
   -H "Accept: application/vnd.github.v3+json" \